-Website Filters are used to allow you to set up a list of Web sites that can be viewed by multiple users through the network.
-To use this feature select to Allow or Deny, enter the domain or website, and click Save Settings.
-You must also select Apply Web Filter under the Access Control section (pages 75 - 77).
+Website Filters allow you to set up a list of Web sites that may be viewed by multiple users, or blocked from users on your network.
+To use this feature, choose to either allow or deny access, enter the domain or website, and save your settings.
+You must also select Apply Web Filter when you run the Access Control Wizard from "Access Control" on page 92.